lightblueseas/mvn-java-parent/README.md

 	</parent>
 ```

+## Semantic Versioning

+The versions of mvn-java-parent are maintained with the Semantic Versioning guidelines.

+Release version numbers will be incremented in the following format:

+`<major>.<minor>.<patch>`

+For detailed information on versioning you can visit the [wiki page](https://github.com/lightblueseas/mvn-parent-projects/wiki/Semantic-Versioning).

 ## Want to Help and improve it? ###

 The source code for mvn-java-parent are on GitHub.
 Please feel free to fork and send pull requests!